 Many studies are being done on the benefits of garlic.
 The cloves, eaten daily, may help prevent stomach and colon cancer.
 Garlic has been used as a therapeutic food for many centuries especially for disease prevention.
 It has been used internally against infection and externally for problems with the eyes, ears, and throat.
 It has been used to promote sweating which helps rid the body of toxic poisons.

 * Do not uses garlic if you take blood thinners or before having surgery.
 Don't take garlic if you're on hypoglycemic drugs.
 Avoid while nursing as garlic may cause the baby to have indigestion.
-Garlic can irritate the stomach.
+Garlic can irritate the stomach and skin in sensitive individuals.
+Test before using large amounts!
 Avoid high doses in pregnancy.
 Always consult with your physician before taking any herbal remedy.

 "The only way to really learn about herbal medicine is to touch and smell herbs, taste them, use them daily, and grow them if possible.
 Herbal medicine is a way of life.
 It is not a quick fix." ...
 Janice Boling, herbalist, web designer, writer, photographer

 * Note - the information on this website has not been evaluated by the Food and Drug Administration.